netdata/netdata/health/notifications/awssns/README.md

    | `${total_warnings}`         | The total number of alarms in WARNING state on the host                          |
    | `${total_critical}`         | The total number of alarms in CRITICAL state on the host                         |

-3. Set `DEFAULT_RECIPIENT_AWSSNS` to the Topic ARN you noted down upon creating the Topic
+3. Set `DEFAULT_RECIPIENT_AWSSNS` to the Topic ARN you noted down upon creating the Topic.
    All roles will default to this variable if left unconfigured.

 You can then have different recipient Topics per **role**, by editing `DEFAULT_RECIPIENT_AWSSNS` with the Topic ARN you want, in the following entries at the bottom of the same file: